48 hours on Fitzroy Island

 Afterwards, grab a cocktail by the pool or head down to Foxy’s for Happy Hour between 4:30pm and 5:30pm (on every day, mind you), where you’ll find a selection of house wines and tap beers going for as cheap as chips (speaking of chips, order a side of sweet potato while you’re at it).

-If you’ve got the kids in tow, swap the tipple for ice-creams at the general store and take a sunset walk of Welcome Bay to toast your final day on Fitzroy, before circling back to the resort for dinner.
+If you’ve got the kids in tow, swap the tipple for ice-creams at the general store and bounce out the sugar on the ocean trampoline, before circling back to the resort for dinner.

 9:30am: Back to Cairns *sad face*